 Summary findings Option A Option B Option C

 Biodiversity and geodiversity Significant effect?
 No No No

-Rank 2 3 1
+Rank 2 1 1

 Climate change Significant effect?
 No No No

 Rank 2 1 2

 Landscape Significant effect?
 No Yes - negative Yes - negative

 Rank 1 2 2

 Historic environment Significant effect?
 Yes - negative Yes - negative Yes - negative

-Rank = = =
+Rank = = =.

 Land, soil, and water resources Significant effect?
 No No No

 Rank 1 2 3

 Community wellbeing Significant effect?
 No Yes - positive Yes - positive

 Rank 3 2 1

 Transportation Significant effect?
 No No No

 Rank 3 1 2

-The Parish Council have identified that following this assessment their preferred approach is Option C (to allocate all available sites) for the following reasons:
+The Parish Council have identified that following this assessment their preferred approach to allocate all available and suitable sites, except Site WSG010 for the following reasons: